bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 As an alternative to the `variant` prop, you can specify a CSS color string value via the `bg-color` prop.
 When a value is provided for `bg-color`, the `variant` prop value is ignored.

+**Notes:**

-Note that background blurring is not available on some browsers (e.g. IE 11).
+- Background blurring is not available on some browsers (e.g. IE 11).
+- Blurring requires that the opacity level be relatively high for the effect to be visible.

 ### Default spinner styling